Discover the best of Lolland – family travel in Denmark

 We had so much fun learning archery, training for sword fights and searching the forest for mythical people.

-With its own medieval village you can see families living the life of medieval times.
-People in costume care for their animals, work at their trades, and talk about how life would have been in the Middle Ages.
+With its own medieval village, you can see families living the life of medieval times.
+People in costume care for their animals, work at their trades and talk about how life would have been in the Middle Ages.

 Travel isn’t just about finding fun things to do with the kids, which made many of the adults in our family group happy.
 While Mum and I took the kids on our own adventure, the others headed off for a guided tour and tasting session at the Krenkerup Brewery.
 Situated on one of Denmark’s oldest and largest estates, the boutique brewery has a small restaurant serving light meals for lunch in an authentic setting.
 They also host a harvest party in August.

 For all lovers of food, pay a visit to Knuthenlund Estate and enjoy the sensational flavours of the estate’s organic dairy and meat products as well as those from other local producers.
 Take a seat at the café and enjoy ice cream, yoghurt, yummy cakes or lunch.
-Discover the wonderful tastes of the organic cheeses, meats and charcuterie at the farm shop and remember to take some home with you.
+Discover the wonderful tastes of the organic cheeses, meats, and charcuterie at the farm shop and remember to take some home with you.
 Why not stay longer, pre-order a picnic basket, and take a spin on one of the estate’s red bicycles to find your own special spot in the woods for lunch.

 Knuthenlund Estate is also famous for hosting the Native Cooking Award each year, an international competition for chefs at Michelin star level.

 No visit to Lolland is complete without a visit to Bandholm Hotel’s restaurant.
 We spent the most glorious afternoon on the large outdoor terrace enjoying a long lunch overlooking the sea.
-The food and drink was very impressive, with a diverse menu that met the wide array of tastes and requirements of the 12 adults and children at our table.
+The food and drink were very impressive, with a diverse menu that met the wide array of tastes and requirements of the 12 adults and children at our table.
 The steak we were served at Bandholm was the best we tasted throughout Denmark.

 With beautifully appointed rooms, including small family rooms, you can stay overnight at the beautiful Bandholm Hotel.
 The hotel is close to many attractions including Knuthenborg SafariPark and Lalandia.